keeperofthenecklace/movieDB/README.md

 When performing statistics on an object, movieDB by default processes all fields.

-Contrary, to this default approach, you now have the option of filtering what fields you want processed with the following 2 filters.
+However, you now have the option of filtering what fields you want processed using the following filters:

 * only
 * except